dhminh01/TaskApp/README.md

 - Delete to-do items
 - Retrieve all to-do items
 - Retrieve a specific to-do item by ID
+- Bulk add multiple tasks in one request
+- Bulk delete multiple tasks in one request
 - Swagger documentation for API endpoints

 ## Installation